-We are continuing to learn about the spread of COVID-19.
+Much is continuing to be learned about the spread of COVID-19.
 This virus is finding a way to survive and thrive despite the claims of conspiracy theorists and anti-science hoaxers.
 However, we can all find ways to stay as safe as possible, protect those we love and get back to quasi-normal interactions with others.

 What We Know #

 The biggest aspect of this virus that we know is that it is contagious.
 With a limited number of hospital beds and the limited supply of medications and equipment to mitigate the symptoms, we need to be as cautious as possible.
 This past week, news was made public of a mutation in the virus that makes transmission 70% more likely.
 The end result is that we all have more to learn.
 But we do have a few major case studies that help guide our actions until the eradication of the virus.

 A COVID-19 superspreader in Washington State, USA, unknowingly infected 53 people with the virus at a choir practice in early March 2020, with two people dying as a result and several others being identified as “long haulers.”
 61 people attended that rehearsal and one of them had ‘cold-like’ symptoms.
 This was two weeks after the state’s governor had issued a stay at home orderBy but churches were exempt.